-How Workers works · Cloudflare Workers docs
+How Workers works

 A given isolate has its own scope, but isolates are not necessarily long-lived.
 An isolate may be spun down and evicted for a number of reasons:

-- resource limitations on the machine
+- resource limitations on the machine.

-- a suspicious script - anything seen as trying to break out of the Isolate sandbox
+- a suspicious script - anything seen as trying to break out of the Isolate sandbox.

 Because of this, it is generally advised that you not store mutable state in your global scope unless you have accounted for this contingency.

-If you're interested in how we handle security with the Workers runtime, you can read more about how Isolates relate to Security and Spectre Threat Mitigation.
+If you are interested in how Cloudflare handles security with the Workers runtime, you can read more about how Isolates relate to Security and Spectre Threat Mitigation .

 Compute per request